-Having your very own car is very convenient.
-However, it also comes with a lot of responsibilities.
+Indeed, having your very own car is very convenient.
+However, it also comes with a lot of responsibilities—managing your finances is one of them.

 If you’re a responsible vehicle owner, then you’ll definitely insure your vehicle as a protection for yourself and your hard-earned ride.
 But you might be wondering: what kind of car insurance do I need?